-The following table sets forth the aggregate fees billed to us for professional audit services rendered by Crowe for the audit of our annual consolidated financial statements for the year ended December 31, 2013, the review of the consolidated financial statements included in our quarterly reports on Form10-Q for such periods and fees billed for other services rendered by Crowe for such periods.
+The following table sets forth the aggregate fees billed to us for professional audit services rendered by Crowe for the audit of our annual consolidated financial statements for the year ended December 31, 2014, the review of the consolidated financial statements included in our quarterly reports on Form10-Q for such periods and fees billed for other services rendered by Crowe for such periods.
 Fees include amounts related to the year indicated, which may differ from amounts billed.

-Year Ended December 31, 2013
+Year Ended December 31, 2014 Year Ended December 31, 2013

-(\$ in thousands)
+(\$ in thousands) (\$ in thousands)

-Annual audit fees (1) \$367
+Annual audit fees (1) \$385 \$367

-Audit related fees (2) 15
+Audit related fees (2) 15 15

 Tax fees

-All other fees
+All other fees 43

-Total fees for services \$382
+Total fees for services \$443 \$382

-(1) Annual audit fees for the audit of the consolidated financial statements included in the Company's Annual Report on Form 10-K and the review of the interim condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q. This category also includes fees for statutory audits required by the Puerto Rico tax authorities, consents, review of registration statements and other documents filed with the SEC, and accounting consultations.

-(2) Audit related fees are the fees for the financial statement audit of the Company's employee benefit plan.
+- (1) Annual audit fees for the audit of the consolidated financial statements included in the Company's Annual Report on Form 10-K and the review of the interim condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q. This category also includes fees for statutory audits required by the Puerto Rico tax authorities, consents, review of other documents filed with the SEC, and accounting consultations. - (2) Audit related fees are the fees for the financial statement audit of the Company's employee benefit plan.